Tolumaths/Amazon/README.md

-### 6. Quantity by Size of ethnic wear

-It is a horizontal bar chart illustrating the quantity of ethnic wear according to their sizes.
-The clothes are grouped into two by ethnicity - Indian wear and others.
-The most ordered Indian wear is in size L (large), closely followed by size XL (extra large).The least ordered Indian wear is the free size.
-For the other category, the most ordered non-Indian wear is in size M (medium).

-### 7. Top 10 states by quantity and category for ship-service level
+### 6. Top 10 states by quantity and category for ship-service level

 ![Top 10 states by quantity and Category for Ship- service level](https://github.com/user-attachments/assets/dddfb393-4ffc-421f-a566-c55746f3a711)